kenttonino/Meaningless-Stuff/computer-hardware/Linux-Foundation-RISCV-LFD110/Lesson-04-Hands-On-RISCV-Assembly/01-RISCV-specific-assembly-language.md

 > - The syntax of the RISC-V assembly language can vary depending on the specific variant or extension of the architecture and the assembler being used (the program that reads a text file with assembly code, and produces machine code).

+> - These elements are combined to create RISC-V assembly programs, which are then assembled into machine code and executed by the processor.

 <br />

 `RISC-V Assembly Language Elements`